next-web-technology/symbol-nft-decoder/README.md

 # symbol-nft-decoder

-SDK to decode On-Chain-NFT data from Symbol Blockchain
+SDK to decode NFT data from Symbol Blockchain

 ## Note

-The quality of this implementation is at a very experimental level at this time, so there is a high possibility that it will not work properly.
+The quality of this implementation is very experimental level at this time, so there is a high possibility that it will not work properly.

 ## Install